I realized after I put the first picture on my blog that it's kind of nauseating. It's basically upside down.

 Spray and Wash+bleach=FOAM!
 Granted, this was probably toxic so it's a good thing I'm not pregnant!
 I dyed some lace for Milady's dress and it was way too dark so I tried to get out as much of the dye as possible.
 I few tries and a go in the washing machine and it was perfect.
 I think I was just lucky as opposed to qualified.

 Someone hung this up on the art hallway.
 In case you can't read it, it says "Hello?" and under Lionel Richie's picture, "is it me you're looking for?"
-Here's a link for those who aren't laughing.
+Here's a

 Finally, I made grapefruit marmalade using Nigella Lawson's recipe.
 I was very pleased with how it looked.
 It was so jeweled and pretty in its orange-ness.